 There are more than 800 miles of trails in Yosemite National Park of various lengths and difficulties.
 With the John Muir Trail and Pacific Crest Trails passing through the park, there are plenty of options for longer days and overnight trips as well as easy hikes to great viewpoints.

 For a short and easy hike take the Mirror Lake Trail to a large shallow pool in Tenaya Creek that offers a stunning reflection of Half Dome.
+This is best visited early spring and summer when the lake is at its fullest.
 It’s an easy 2-mile round trip hike, or you can continue on the trail and loop around crossing the creek at a footbridge and returning to the trail in five miles.

 The point-to-point Panorama Trail is a favorite for scenic views.
 The trail departs from Glacier Point and descends more than 8 miles to Happy Isles, offering unobstructed views of the valley’s iconic sights along the way.